doncandela/mgah/mgah.md

   $ sudo apptainer build "$SIFS"/pack.sif pack.def
   ```

-  The container has grown considerably in size – without the conda install command the container size is 235 MB, and with the full definition shown above it is 1.4 GB.
+  The resulting container **`pack.sif`**  is now considerably in larger – without the conda install command the container size is 235 MB, and with the full definition shown above it is 1.4 GB.

 - Shelling into the container we can find the versions of things and verify that we have a working Python installation: